 What affects the recovery time after a breast augmentation?

-Every patient is different and the recovery time will vary depending on a number of factors including your overall state of health and whether you are a smoker.
-It is important to be fully familiar with the pre-and post-operative care instructions as following these will help to optimise breast augmentation recovery time.
-Generally, younger patients will heal quicker than older patients and the type of breast augmentation can affect the recovery time.
-Implants placed beneath the muscle generally involve a longer period of recovery as the muscle has to be divided to facilitate access for breast implant placement.
+Every patient is different, and the recovery time will vary depending on a number of factors, including your overall state of health and whether you are a smoker.
+It is important to be thoroughly familiar with the pre-and post-operative care instructions, as following these will help to optimise breast augmentation recovery time.
+Generally, younger patients will heal quicker than older patients, and the type of breast augmentation can affect the recovery time.
+Implants placed beneath the muscle involve typically a longer period of recovery as the muscle has to be divided to facilitate access for breast implant placement.
 Implants placed on top of the muscle result in a quicker recovery.

 RELATED: Optimum recovery after breast augmentation surgery